lnsp/dkvs/README.md

 # dkvs
-An implementation of a cloud-native distributed key-value storage.
+An implementation of an in-memory distributed key-value storage.

 ## Getting started